Seizing opportunities in the energy transition

 The transition to renewable energy and clean technologies urgently requires substantial financial backing, particularly for the development of new transmission infrastructure.
 This massive undertaking will require the construction of tens of thousands of kilometres of transmission lines to ensure our networks remain fit for purpose, especially as more coal-fired power stations face retirement.
 The existing electricity grid must evolve quickly to keep pace with this new infrastructure, but several challenges have stymied progress.
 These hurdles include unclear funding guidelines, drawn-out regulatory processes, difficulty in securing necessary land tenure, contractor insolvency issues, skilled labour shortages and supply chain constraints.

 However, a more predictable landscape is emerging for large energy users and investors.
 The Australian Energy Regulator (AER) is expected to provide greater clarity on how costs for transmission infrastructure will be recovered and how revenue determination for transmission projects will be approached.
-This has been underscored by their recent publication of a final Framework and Approach paper, detailing key elements of future determinations relating to distribution and transmission services.
+This has been underscored by the review and update of the revenue determination guideline for NSW non-contestable projects in July 2024, which is intended to improve the efficiency of the non-contestable revenue determination process.

 Investors can look forward to potential opportunities within the pipeline of Integrated System Plan (ISP) transmission projects and upcoming Renewable Energy Zones (REZs), offering promising avenues for portfolio diversification.
 On their part, developers must remain informed about any access regimes that could impact their projects presently or in the future.
 They also need a robust land access strategy and approvals process in place due to significant challenges in these areas.
 With strategic planning and considerable investment in infrastructure development, Australia's grid can effectively support the country's energy transition.